frontendlane/opera-crash/README.md

 position: absolute; /* or float: left; */
 ```

-I reported the bug to Opera but unfortunately they don't have a public bug tracking system. 🤷‍♂️The only way to "track" the bug is to ["take a look in the changelogs to see if it was fixed already"](https://forums.opera.com/topic/20109/bug-tracking/3#1).
-So look for <b>DNA-89553</b> in <a href="https://blogs.opera.com/desktop/changelog-for-68/">upcoming Opera version</a>.
+I reported the bug to Opera but unfortunately they don't have a public bug tracking system. 🤷‍♂️ The only way to "track" the bug is to ["take a look in the changelogs to see if it was fixed already"](https://forums.opera.com/topic/20109/bug-tracking/3#1).

+*Update:* the bug seems to be fixed 🎉 in the [very next build](https://blogs.opera.com/desktop/changelog-for-67/#b3575.53) even though they don't mention the bug in the changelog.